 Cost avoidance is avoided spending, not necessarily decreased spending.
 If an energy project is implemented that yields consumption savings, but energy rates increase at the same time, then looking at the actual cost savings/decrease in the bills will not show the full cost that was avoided.
 In other words, if that same project had not been implemented and energy rates increased, then more would have been spent than beforehand.
-So by looking at avoided cost rather than just actual cost savings, the full financial impact of the energy management initiatives is captured.
+By looking at avoided costs rather than just actual cost savings, the full financial impact of the energy management initiatives is captured.

-Similarly as for energy, the same CUSUM chart for energy cost avoidance can be generated, as shown in Figure 13.
+Similarly, as for energy, the same CUSUM chart for energy cost avoidance can be generated, as shown in Figure 11.

-As can be seen, the cumulative energy cost avoidance by end of Fiscal Year 2018/19 is over \$1.02 million.
+As can be seen, the cumulative energy cost avoidance by the end of Fiscal Year 2019/20 is over \$1,172,000.

-Figure 11: Cumulative sum of cost avoidance - since 2008/09 utility monitoring base period
+Figure 11: Cumulative Sum of Cost Avoidance - Since 2008/09 Utility Monitoring Base Period.